 - 1 can cream of chicken soup

-- Place cubed steak into pot making sure to coat the pieces in the gravy.
+- Place 4 cubed steaks into pot making sure to coat the pieces in the gravy.

-- Carefully turn valve to “Venting” (this is called a “Quick release").
+- After cooking, carefully turn valve to “Venting” (this is called a “Quick Release”).
 Be VERY careful of the steam that will quickly come out.
 Allow all of the steam to fully release before unlocking lid.

 - Serve cubed steak with gravy over mashed potatoes.

 - Low sodium beef consommé or beef broth can be substituted for the French Onion Soup.

 “The Country Cook” is not a dietician or nutritionist, and any nutritional information shared is an estimate.
 If calorie count and other nutritional values are important to you, we recommend running the ingredients through whichever online nutritional calculator you prefer.
 Calories can vary quite a bit depending on which brands were used.